WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README2.md

 ## 2. Draw tick marks round the outside

 The ```blank_clock.gif``` image we used before for the clock background had three different type of tick marks - long ticks at 12, 3, 6, and 9 positions; medium length ticks at all the other numbers; and short ticks at all the seconds positions.
-(The thicknesses of the different types of tick may also be slightly different.)
+(The different types of tick may also have slightly different thicknesses.)

 ![Clock background](../Step3-Setting-up-the-Analogue-clock/blank_clock.gif "One example analogue clock")